kirenz/codelabs/markdown/jupyter-book/jupyter-book.md

 In this tutorial we are going to create and publish a `Jupyter book`.
 [Jupyter Book](https://jupyterbook.org/intro.html) is an open source project for building publication-quality books and documents from computational material.

+This is a [gallery of Jupyter Books](https://executablebooks.org/en/latest/gallery.html) built from across the community.

 <img src="img/logo.png" alt="Dash Dashboard" width="200">

 Building a Jupyter Book broadly consists of these steps: